argosnothing/nixos-config/README.md

 # 🐢🐢🐢🐢㊗️NixOS Config
-Big WiP but hopefully shouldn't change too much structurally.
+- Big WiP but hopefully shouldn't change too much structurally.
+- Not meant to be plugin for other people due to sops integration with login, although my hope is others can refer to this who I trying to get started with some of the things i've done here.

 # Things I do
 - Home Manager as a module.
 - Flakes with flake parts pointing to outputs/default.nix
 - Impermanence in system and home.
 Per module persistance so wm switches don't pollute user space.
+- Sops dependent install process, bring your own keys, secrets
 - Stylix, off by default, and opted in per WM option
 - Default settings for each host is stored in [defaultsettings.nix](hosts/defaultSettings.nix)
 - Desktop/Window Managers can be set in [nixos-configs.nix](outputs/nixos-configs.nix) per host.